sprucelabsai/sprucebot-skills-kit/docs/events.md

 # Events
 Events are a wicked powerful part of Sprucebot.
 They make your Skill relevant.
 Example; messaging "Welcome to ``${`user.Location.name`}``, ``${`user.User.firstName || user.User.name`}``!" is way more powerful when it's sent on `did-enter`!

+The following diagram follows the `did-enter` event as it flows through the system.
+In this example, `Skill 1` is muting the default "Welcome Back" message and sending it's own.

 <p align="center">
 <img src="images/did-enter.gif?raw=true" />
 </p>